Creamy Dijon Mustard Sauce

 Dijon mustard is an ingredient that I like to use in much of my cooking.
 It is so good for adding a bit of ‘oomph’.

 I sometimes interchange Dijon with English mustard, especially for making a glaze for ham for example, depending on my mood.
-You may think this is sacrilege, but often it just depends which jar appeals to me at the time.
+You may think this is sacrilege, but often it just depends on which jar is closest when I open the fridge!

 This recipe though is specifically a Dijon mustard recipe.
-English mustard is quite a bit stronger than Dijon and I do sometimes use it in my gravy.
-However, I would not use English mustard in this recipe as I fear it would make it too strong.
+English mustard is quite a bit stronger than Dijon and even though I sometimes use it in my gravy, I would not use English mustard in this recipe as I fear it would make it too strong.

-One of my favourite products with Dijon mustard is Dijonnaise, which is just perfect in a typical French ham baguette sandwich.
+One of my favourite products with Dijon mustard is Dijonnaise, which is just perfect in a typical French ham (jambon) baguette sandwich.
 Dijonnaisse is a mixture of Dijon mustard and mayonnaise.
 Really there is no sandwich better.

 What to serve with Dijon Mustard Sauce?

 This easy sauce is really delicious and a good accompaniment to many types of meat.
 You can serve it with pork; chops, medallions, cutlets, tenderloin or even baked ham.

 Here I have served up with a pork medallion and a baked potato.